 The Company is a counterparty to interest-rate swap agreements to hedge against the potential impact on earnings from increases in market interest rates.
 On June 13, 2019 the Company entered into an interest rate swap agreement to reduce its exposure to interest rate volatility.
 The interest rate swap has a notional amount of \$175,000 effective for the period May 31, 2019 through May 31, 2024.
-The interest rate swap is accounted for as a cash flow hedge.
 The Company may have counterparty credit risk resulting from the interest rate swap, which it monitors on an on-going basis.
 The risk lies with one global financial institution.
 Under the interest rate swap agreement, the Company will either receive or make payments on a monthly basis based on the differential between 2.495% and LIBOR (with a LIBOR floor of 1.0%).
-The interest rate swap replaced four interest rate swaps that the Company had entered into in 2015 and 2018, which are described in further detail below.
+The interest rate swap was previously accounted for as a cash flow hedge.
+During the first quarter of 2020, the swap was determined to be ineffective.
+As a result, the swap was dedesignated on March 19, 2020, and the remaining losses currently included in Accumulated other comprehensive loss on the Consolidated Balance Sheets will be amortized into interest expense on a straight line basis through the life of the swap.
+The amount amortized from Accumulated other comprehensive loss into earnings during the year ended December 31, 2020 was \$2,243.
+The amount expected to be amortized from Accumulated other comprehensive loss into earnings in the next twelve months is \$2,991.
+A mark-to-market adjustment of \$611 was recorded as Interest expense in the Consolidated Statements of Income for the year ended December 31, 2020, related to the swap.